 Anxiety Disorders-

 There are many forms of anxiety disorders.
 According to the National Mental Health Survey data, phobic anxiety disorders (anxiety as a result of intense fear) account for nearly 2% of the disease burden in India, and other anxiety disorders make up for an additional 1.2%.
-Obsessive-compulsive disorder (OCD) makes up for 0.8% of the disease burden in India.
+Obsessive-compulsive disorder (OCD) makes up 0.8% of the disease burden in India.

-It should be noted that to some extent, anxiety is a normal emotion in situations that provoke fear or excitement.
+It should be noted that, to some extent, anxiety is a normal emotion in situations that provoke fear or excitement.
 However, when the frequency or intensity of such anxiety spikes, it may be a sign of an anxiety disorder.

 Schizophrenia-